Request Information

 This increase in air traffic in Italy is closely linked to the expansion of tourism in our country and the related strengthening of airport infrastructures, which have made Malpensa and Fiumicino increasingly competitive airports at international level,’ says Francesco Baldi.

 As far as seaports are concerned, between 2013 and 2022, freight volumes handled in the main European ports showed contrasting dynamics.
 The port of Hamburg, while remaining the main maritime hub in Europe, saw a decrease of 14.3%.
 On the contrary, the ports of Genoa (+17.1%), and the Spanish ports of Algeciras (+20.1%) and Valencia (+20.2%) recorded increases in freight volumes.
-The largest increase was in the port of Trieste, with +39.7%, reaching 64 million tonnes, the same level of handling as Valencia.
+The largest increase was in the port of Trieste, with +39.7%, reaching 64 million tonnes, the same level of handling as Valencia (64 million tonnes) and getting closer and closer to the port of Marseille (67 million tonnes).

 Telecommunications: an increasingly strategic asset